-Ranch Boxing is an intermediate class for amateurs and youth competitors
+Ranch Boxing is an intermediate class for Open, Amateurs division and youth competitors

 Ranch Boxing is a step-up class for Reined Cow Horse classes